Discussion Paper: Opportunities for the future of digital reporting

 The discussion paper seeks input from a wide range of stakeholders, including preparers of financial reports, investors, software vendors, accountants, and regulators.
 It aims to help shape the future of digital reporting in the UK, ensuring it meets the needs of all users while promoting transparency, comparability, and efficiency in corporate reporting.

-The FRC encourages all interested parties to submit their responses to [email protected] by 1 November 2024.
+The FRC encouraged all interested parties to submit their responses to [email protected] by 1 November 2024.